 You might be longing for your long distance boyfriend or girlfriend more than you ever imagined (tip: stay on campus and put down the phone, please).

 You might be a first-generation student thinking “Am I good enough?” (hint: HELL YES!
 You’re deserving, worthy, and unstoppable).

 You might realize your roommate isn’t your best friend or even a friend (tip: friendship was never required).
 You might be burning through your summer savings at a crazy pace (hint: stop eating out, get books from the library, make a budget).

 You might have gone to class, in-person or virtual, and left overwhelmed by the readings, the work, the size, or you never made it to class because you overslept… again (hint: go to office hours and go to class).

-You might be thinking you chose the wrong school because everyone you see on social media is having a MUCH better time than you (hint: no one posts picture of themselves crying on Instagram or Snapchat or TikTok.)
+You might be thinking you chose the wrong school because everyone you see on social media is having a MUCH better time than you (hint: no one posts picture of themselves crying on Instagram or TikTok.)

 Whatever challenges you’re facing, you are normal.
 Yes, you are unique, but your problems are not.
 According to the ACHA-NCHA Spring 2019 data, 65.7 of college students felt overwhelming anxiety over the past year, 87.4 percent were overwhelmed with all they had to do, and 55.9 percent felt hopeless (10.7 percentage point increase since 2011).
 Check out more data at the American College Health Association report here.

 Harlan Cohen Answers FAQs from Grown and Flown Parents on How to Help Their Teen at College